 The biggest issue I came across was the difficulty in cooking for 4 people.
 It had been 2 of us for such a long time and I knew how to cook for 2.
 Suddenly though we had a 3 and 5 year old in the house too, and I literally had no idea how much they would (or in most cases wouldn’t) eat!
 This was definitely one expense of adoption that I just hadn’t expected!

-So, I was determined that, in our new house, I would work better on wasting less food.
+So, I was determined that, in our new house, I would work out how to waste less food, make better choices and hopefully reduce some stress.
 And I’m pleased as punch to say I have managed it!
 Well, the thing is, I’ve had a little help.
 See the new house only has a small fridge.
 And when I say small, I mean small!!
 Like teeny weeny.
 Titchy.
 Literally no room!
 This has definitely helped my resolution.
-Now, 2 weeks into the new year, here are my tips to help you waste less food.
+Here are my tips to help you waste less food.

 1. Before you go and buy your next weekly shop, first go and look into the fridge/freezer.

 What do you already have?
 It can be so easy to overlook the half bag of frozen broccoli but don’t!
 Think about how you can use it in your next week’s shop.
 I’ve added vegetables to all sorts of different meals and it’s turned out pretty well.
 We’ve had broccoli in lasagne and bolognese, onions in literally everything and sweetcorn in shepherd’s pie.
 I’ve even been known to do a pasty and add loads of left over and frozen veg into that.